Thinking of creating a new

-- Application will use a specific version of MySQL and I have an older version of the MySQL installed on local that I use for other applications.
-Installing a new version might lead to conflicts or may not even work
+- The new app will use a specific version of MySQL, and I already have an older version of MySQL installed on my local machine for other applications.
+Installing a new version may lead to conflicts or may not work at all

-- I need an isolated environment for my new Rails application and its database setup.
-RVM or rbenv are options are a couple of options for Ruby part but not for MySQL setup
+- I require an isolated environment for my new Rails application and its database setup.
+While options such as RVM or rbenv exist for the Ruby portion, but I still need to solve for running multiple versions of MySQL servers

 - I have some experience in Docker but not a pro.
-Dockerizing an existing Rails application is straightforward but creating a new Rails project without an installed Ruby or Rails, seems a bit complicated.
-Need the get-started steps for creating a new Rails project using Docker.
+Dockerizing an existing Rails application seems straightforward but creating a new Rails project without a specific Ruby or installed Rails, seems a bit complicated.
+I need a

 Create project directory

 Create a project directory on your host machine.
 At the end of this article, this directory will contain a Rails application code files & folders.